Our Projects Fostering Business Innovation

 - Modify a standard confidentiality agreement for the students to sign after being assigned a team of students

 We expect it will take companies an hour to fill in the charter, an hour to negotiate the agreement and confidentiality with the students, and about half an hour each week responding to student queries and communicating with them.

 New Zealand Trade and Enterprise provided seed funding for piloting this concept through their Enterprise Culture and Skills Activity Fund.
 Export Bridge aims to help companies to export and students to learn international business skills.

-To express interest or to seek further information please contact Deb Gilbertson, Export Bridge Director, deb [at] windeaters.co.nz, +64 4 589 5011.
+To express interest, seek further information, or submit a charter please contact Deb Gilbertson, Export Bridge Director, deb [at] windeaters.co.nz, +64 22 589 5011.